 If a project contains sensitive personal, financial, or proprietary data, it is crucial to minimize the risk of data leaks.
 It would be useful to take precautions by splitting the project between several teams.
 If each team is responsible for one part of the project, no single team member has complete knowledge about the project or complete access to its valuable data.
 This minimizes the risk of data leaks, corporate spying, or a team member replicating the project.

-Legal restrictions can also be a reason for splitting a project.
+Legal restrictions can also be a reason for splitting a project and one of the arguments for outsourcing.
 If there are legal limitations on some activities in the country where a company operates, delegating these activities to a remote team in another location may be the best solution.

 6. Scale your team up or down on demand

 It is one of the most frequent reasons to outsource.
 At the start of a project, there should be a full team of designers and software developers.
 However, once the project is released, there is no need to retain multiple specialists.
 Outsourcing allows a company to scale a team up or down as needed for each stage of the project.
 The post-release activities can be managed by a small team on demand.